maarjl/CNV_OQS/README.md

 ---

-#### Methylation (MET) metric
+#### Methylation metric

-MET metric is calculated analogously to GE metric and is a measure of overall methylation intensity deviation of a potential CNV carrier compared to general copy-neutral population.
+Methylation (MET) metric is calculated analogously to GE metric and is a measure of overall methylation intensity deviation of a potential CNV carrier compared to general copy-neutral population.
 The required input includes the pCNV table and methylation IDAT files from Illumina Human Methylation 450k array.
 Additionally, a table with CpG site locations (`example/cpg_locations.tsv`) is required, containing columns `Name`, `Chromosome` and `Position`.

 ##### Methylation data preparations